 Lenses in this index are made out of a special polycarbonate material.
 They’re massively popular for their price AND their function.
 Why?
 Because not only are they durable and impact-resistant, they’re also scratch-resistant and can protect your eyes from harmful UV rays.
 They’re perfect for everyone, active people and children included.

 1.57 Mid Index Single Vision

 This lens option is for people with somewhat stronger prescriptions.
-These lenses are one of the most thin and lightweight out there, and can handle prescriptions with SPH corrections between +/-5.00 and +/-4.00, and CYL corrections of +/-3.00 and below.
+These lenses are one of the most thin and lightweight out there, and can handle prescriptions with SPH corrections between +/-5.00 and +/-4.00 and below, and CYL corrections of +/-3.00 and below.